joergkeller/beehive-sensor/README.md

     - Push-Button with LED to disable temporary (manual mode)
     - Evtl. slave devices with RS-485?

-- LoRaWAN TTN-Gateway/Network/Application\
+- **LoRaWAN** TTN-Gateway/Network/Application\
-  Beehives usually have not wired internet connection and high-speed connections using GSM and WLAN should be avoided to keep radiation low.\
+  Beehives usually have no wired internet connection and high-speed connections using GSM and WLAN should be avoided to keep radiation low.\
   [TheThingsNetwork](https://www.thethingsnetwork.org/) TTN is a global open LoRa network.
 If no gateway is available within some km near the beehives, an additional gateway can easily be installed.
     - Transmits messages from the LoRa gateways to the internet, handles authorization (OTAA/ABP) and encoding/decoding of messages
-    - Allows direct ThingSpeak integration plugin (only 1 device per application with 1 channel)
+    - Allows direct ThingSpeak integration (only 1 device per application with 1 channel)
-    - HTTP Integration plugin allows to address any possible backend (many devices per application)
+    - HTTP integration allows to address any possible backend (many devices per application, see below)
     - see [TTN application](./docs/ttn-application.md)

-- Dashboard and visualization with ThingSpeak channel\
+- Dashboard and visualization with **ThingSpeak** channel\
   This is the quick and simple way to display the sensor data.
     - Simple to setup and share
     - Mobile app available